Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Additional Rank 2 Tubes Containing String Modules

-So the exact sequences (\ref{eq:E1E2seq}) and (\ref{eq:Wchiass}) correspond to different basis elements of $\Ext_A^1(M(w), \tau M(w))$.
 But this implies that there are two distinct almost split sequences ending in $M(w)$, which is not possible since almost split sequences are unique up to equivalence.
 So our original assumption that (\ref{eq:E1E2seq}) is almost split must be false. \end{proof}

 \begin{prop} The exact sequence in $\es^4_w$ is almost split. \end{prop} \begin{proof} By Lemma~\ref{lem:es12NotAS}, we know that the exact sequences in $\es_w^1$ and $\es_w^2$ are not almost split.
 By Lemma~\ref{lem:es3Image} and Lemma~\ref{lem:es4Image}, we know that the exact sequences of $\es_w^3$ and $\es_w^4$ are in the image of $T_w$.
-Since the exact sequence in the pre-image of $\es_w^4$ is almost split in $A_w$, we know that $\es_w^3$ cannot be almost split.
+Since the exact sequence in the pre-image of $\es_w^4$ is almost split in $A_w$, we know that $\es_w^3$ cannot be almost split by a similar argument to that used in the proof of Lemma~\ref{lem:es12NotAS}.
 Since the exact sequences in $\es_w^1,\ldots,\es_w^4$ determine all extensions of $M(w)$ by $\tau M(w)$, we conclude that the exact sequence in $\es_w^4$ is almost split. \end{proof}

 The above proposition implies that for any $w \in \Wchi$, the almost split sequence ending in $M(w)$ has an idecomposable middle term.
 Since we also know that $M(w)$ is $\tau$-periodic of period 2, with $\tau M(w) = M(\mu_1\mu_2(w))$, we have the following result.